alarm-redist/alarmdata/cran-comments.md

 * This is a resubmission of a new release.
 * Failures on automated checks have been fixed
-* Some examples are \dontrun in the `alarm_50state_*` functions since these functions download data from the Harvard Dataverse, which generally takes many seconds.
+* Some examples are \dontrun in the `alarm_50state_*` and `alarm_add_plan` functions since these functions download data from the Harvard Dataverse, which requires an API key.
+Examples that don't require an API key are also included in the documentation.